yijun-tang/yijun-tang.github.io/docs/_posts/2024-05-01-database_internals.md

 Compared with BST, B-Tree increases node fanout, and reduce the tree height, the number of node pointers, and the frequency of balancing operations.

+***
 **Ubiquitous B-Trees**

+node splits:
+1. allocate a new node
+2. copy half the elements from the splitting node to the new one
+3. place the new element into the corresponding node
+4. at the parent of the split node, add a separator key and a pointer to the new node

+> **[To Be Replaced with Better Contents]**

+### Ch3: File Formats

 ## Distributed Systems